boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 all numbers satisfying the constraint attains its upper bound.
 Now suppose we generate the sequence t~1~,t~2~,\... in this way.
 Then either it reaches 1 or it converges to some limit t.
-But there is an interval about t in which f oscillates by at most 1/2, and that interval must contain some t~n~, which proves that t~n+1~ is bigger than t -- a contradiction.
+But there is an interval about t in which $f$ oscillates by at most 1/2, and that interval must contain some t~n~, which proves that t~n+1~ is bigger than t -- a contradiction.